mikeshulman/narya/README.md

 1. `undo N`

    Undo the last `N` commands that modify the global state, rewinding to a previous situation.
-This includes all commands except `echo` and `show`: those commands are skipped over when undoing.
-The command `undo` itself is also not "undoable" and there is no "redo": after a command is undone, it is lost permanently (although you can press Up-arrow or Meta+P to find it in the interactive history and re-execute it).
+This includes all commands except `echo`, `synth`, `show`, and `solve`: those commands are skipped over when undoing.
+(Of course `solve` does modify the global state, but it is not undoable because it doesn't affect the "processed position" in ProofGeneral.)
+The command `undo` itself is also not "undoable" and there is no "redo": after a command is undone, it is lost permanently from Narya's memory (although you can press Up-arrow or Meta+P to find it in the interactive history and re-execute it).
 Following an `undo` with another `undo` will just undo additional commands: `undo 1` followed by `undo 1` is the same as `undo 2`.
-(This command is mostly intended for use in the ProofGeneral backend, see below.)

 ### ProofGeneral mode